GiulianoArgentinoPXL/PXL_nomad/Ansible/README.md

 - become: true # become root
-  hosts: servers # all the nodes that are in the client group as defined in the Vagrantfile
+  hosts: servers # all the nodes that are in the server group as defined in the Vagrantfile
   name: "playbook for server vms"
   roles:
     - role: software/consul